hoel-bagard/cocotools-rs/rpycocotools/docs/dataset.rst

     .. attribute:: counts

-        The encoded RLE representation of the mask.
+        The COCO RLE representation of the mask.

         :type: str